 - The valuation of investments that are designated at fair value with changes recorded in the statement of other comprehensive income or at fair value with changes recorded in the statement of profit or loss are realized using a prices vector, using the information provided by Valuación Operativa y Referencias de Mercado (VALMER), a company that provides updates prices.
 This helps the Group determine the market valuation of such investments, which is compared against the book value of the investment.
-Changes in the investment's fair value resulting from this valuation are recorded against an equity account called "Results of valuations of financial instruments", until the account is written-off, at which point it is recognized in the profit or loss. - When an investment in a security measured at fair value with changes recorded in the statement of other comprehensive income is liquidated or written-off, the cumulative changes in fair value that were previously stated as equity are recognized in the profit or loss. - Investment valuations are recorded at least once a month to feed and maintain a sales and fair values index thereof.
+Changes in the investment's fair value resulting from this valuation are recorded against an equity account called "Results of valuations of financial instruments", until the account is written-off, at which point it is recognized in the profit or loss. - When an investment in a security measured at fair value with changes recorded in the statement of other comprehensive income is liquidated or written-off, the cumulative changes in fair value that were previously stated as equity are recognized in the profit or loss. - Investment valuations are recorded at least once a month to feed and maintain an index of the sales and fair values thereof. - The effect of the exchange rate variations on the changes in fair value of temporary investments measured at fair value with changes recorded in the statement of profit or loss, expressed in foreign currency, are recorded in the profit or loss. - The effect of exchange rate variations on investments measured at amortized cost and at fair value with changes recorded in the statement of profit or loss is recognized in the profit or loss of the reporting period as they occur. - Recording of valuations ceases when investments mature, are traded or otherwise reclassified from financial assets measured at fair value with changes recorded in the statement of other comprehensive income to financial assets measured at amortized cost.